Software

 type.

-By default, all joints operate in position mode.
+By default, all joints operate in position mode, except for the mobile base which operates in velocity mode.

 The last joint in each arm controller corresponds to the gripper.